Floreana is a small isolated island in the Galapagos. It has a very interesting history and is one of the most memorable places we’ve ever visited.

 5. Sea Turtles

-Swimming with sea turtles was my favorite experience on our Galapagos adventures.
+Swimming with sea turtles was my favorite experience during our Galapagos adventures.

 There was just something so wonderful about seeing the sea turtles feeding, being swayed back and forth by the pull of the waves!
 The sea turtle we spent the most time with didn’t seem to notice we were there, which actually added to the experience.